CaioCeretta/Cod3r-b/mentoria/specialist/Next.Js/urna-eletronica/apps/backend/comments.md

       need to instantiate, by ourselves, the object, as we are doing now.
       □ We simply tell Nest, inside the constructor, that we need a repository of that type and "ask" it to inject an instance of it for us, and
+    ■ Create a bcrypt provider which, different from the other repository, implements ProvedorSenhaCriptografada

+    ■ After implementing the register, we have to ensure that the login has to consider the password to be encrypted, so we can't no longer do the simple password verification, if password of the user == password sent.
+Meaning that our login function also needs to receive an implementation of `ProvedorSenhaCriptografa` in its parameters.
+      □ And now, on the comparison, we check if the password that come from the db, already encrypted, ist equal to the one we are passing in, if not, throw an error

     ■ Injection Problem i had